Skip to content

 According to Brian Hatfield, chef of Surveyor in Washington, D.C., too much sauce is another way to ruin a good steak.
 "A 'signature' coffee or pepper rub, or a Hawaiian marinade, is most of the time trying to cover up lower quality beef, and would hide the inherent flavor of higher quality cuts," he says.
 "Skipping offerings like this in favor of higher-grade, naturally flavorful cuts makes sure that you are getting the night out you deserve."

 Like truffle oil, other fragrant ingredients like bacon and cream can be all-too-easy ways for restaurants to mask flavors and cut corners.
-A prime example is a risotto gone wrong.
+A prime example is something as classic as a risotto.

 "For me personally, the number one main dish I never order at a restaurant is any sort of risotto," says Brian Motyka, executive chef of Longman & Eagle in Chicago.
 "While there are always exceptions to the rule, most of the time risottos are pre-cooked, heated up, finished with cream (which is a big no), and then over-cooked beyond the al dente texture that you're looking for."
 The chef explains that risotto is best when the rice is cooked to order, finished with butter and parmesan, and has a consistency that's at once luscious and meltingly rich.
 "If you find a restaurant that is cooking their rice to order, then go ahead and order it!"